STCF Conceptual Design Report: Volume 1 -- Physics & Detector: New light particles beyond the SM

-For simplicity, a single collision energy of $\sqrt{s}= 4$ GeV with 20 ab$^{-1}$ is assumed to obtain the limits in Fig.\ (\ref{fig:exclusion}).
+For simplicity, a single collision energy of $\sqrt{s}= 4$ GeV with 20 ab$^{-1}$ is assumed to obtain the limits in Fig.~\ref{fig:exclusion}.
 However, because the STCF will be operated at various energy points, as shown in Table~\ref{tablelumi}, the actual limit should be analyzed by considering various collision energies and detailed detector simulations.
-The STCF sensitivities to MCPs at three different collision energies are compared in Fig.\ (\ref{F-STCF-limit}), where 10 ab$^{-1}$ of data is assumed for each collision energy.
-Although the low-energy mode loses sensitivity to heavy MCPs, it has better sensitivity than the high-energy mode for probing light MCPs.
-For example, 10 ab$^{-1}$ of data with $\sqrt{s}=2$ GeV can be used to probe MCPs down to $\sim 4 \times 10^{-5}$ for a 10 MeV mass, as shown in Fig.\ (\ref{F-STCF-limit}), outperforming the $\sqrt{s}=7$ GeV mode by a factor of $\sim 5$.
-The constraints on MCPs at various collision energies are also shown in Table (\ref{tab:mcp}) for several benchmark points.
+The STCF sensitivities to millicharged particles at three different collision energies are compared in Fig.~\ref{F-STCF-limit}, where 10 ab$^{-1}$ of data is assumed for each collision energy.
+Although the low-energy mode loses sensitivity to heavy millicharged particles, it has better sensitivity than the high-energy mode for probing light millicharged particles.
+For example, 10 ab$^{-1}$ of data with $\sqrt{s}=2$ GeV can be used to probe millicharged particles down to $\sim 4 \times 10^{-5}$ for a 10 MeV mass, as shown in Fig.~\ref{F-STCF-limit}, outperforming the $\sqrt{s}=7$ GeV mode by a factor of $\sim 5$.
+The constraints on millicharged particles at various collision energies are also shown in Table~\ref{tab:mcp} for several benchmark points.